tctree333/Backpack-WiFi/README.md

 [Maker Faire Bay Area](https://makerfaire.com/maker/entry/70336/)

 # Files
-*"backpack_wifi"* is a simplified version with basic css.
-Within the folder, *"backpack_wifi.ino"* is what you flash to your ESP8266. *"index.h"* is the HTML code for the web interface.
+`backpack_wifi` is a simplified version with basic css.
+Within the folder, `backpack_wifi.ino` is what you flash to your ESP8266. `index.h` is the HTML code for the web interface.

-The *"backpack_wifi_fancy"* folder is functionally the same as the normal *"backpack_wifi"* but with fancy CSS animations done by my friend Jad.
+The `backpack_wifi_fancy` folder is functionally the same as the normal `backpack_wifi` but with fancy CSS animations done by my friend Jad.

-# To use
+# Flashing Your Device
 Clone the repository to your computer.
 Open the folder of your choice with the Arduino IDE.
 Upload to your ESP8266.

 Wire your ESP8266 as shown: